medic/cht-docs/content/en/core/releases/feature_releases.md

 ## Release names

 Each Feature Releases will be a production ready branch of the most recent release of the CHT.
 The release will have undergone applicable discretionary testing.
-You can easily identify a Feature Release by its version which follows the pattern of `LATES_RELEASE-FR-FEATURE`.
+You can easily identify a Feature Release by its version which follows the pattern of `LATEST_RELEASE-FR-FEATURE`.
 For example, if the latest release is `3.10.1` then the Feature Releases for speedier upgrades would be `3.10.1-FR-speedier-upgrades`.
-When this feature is found to be of use, it would be automatically included in `3.10.2`, the next minor release after `3.10.1`.
+When this feature is found to be of use, it would be automatically included in `3.11.0`, the next minor release after `3.10.1`.

 ## Upgrades